Analyze and think critically about environmental issues

 Modern human society has generated various biological, chemical, and physical hazards that threaten human health, as well as the quality of the air, water, soils, and ecosystems.
 This course first presents the origin and characteristics of these hazards.
 It then evaluates how the hazards affect the environment and human health and the disproportionate nature of these effects.
 It also explores the strategies and approaches that have been developed to manage risks and mitigate impacts.
 The course considers these issues in regional and global contexts, with a particular focus on Switzerland and Europe.

-Any 200 or 300-level Biology courses (excluding courses in Practical Field Studies and Skills).
-Pre-approved study abroad program (e.g. SFS or SIT) courses.
+Or any 200- or 300-level BIO/CHEM/ENV courses (excluding courses in Practical Field Studies and Skills) or pre-approved courses from study abroad programs (e.g. SFS or SIT).

 BIO 210T Alpine Ecosystems